libxsmm/libxsmm/README.md

 ```

 ### Timer Facility
-Due to the performance oriented nature of LIBXSMM, timer-related functionality is available for the C and Fortran interface.
+Due to the performance oriented nature of LIBXSMM, timer-related functionality is available for the C and Fortran interface ('libxsmm_timer.h' and 'libxsmm.f').
 This is used for instance by the code samples, which measure the duration of executing various code regions.
 Both "tick" functions (`libxsmm_timer_[x]tick`) are based on monotonic timer sources, which use a platform-specific resolution.
 The xtick-counter attempts to directly rely on the time stamp counter instruction (RDTSC), but it is not necessarily counting real CPU cycles due to varying CPU clock speed (Turbo Boost), different clock domains (e.g., depending on the instructions executed), and other reasons (which are out of scope in this context).
 **NOTE**: `libxsmm_timer_xtick` is not directly suitable for `libxsmm_timer_duration` (seconds).

 ```C